lindshiser/CAPP30239_FA22/week_03/README.md

-# Data for Final Project
+# About Data for Final Project

 For my final project, I'll be visualizing the environmental impacts of food production.